Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 7 am to 5 pm, with last entry at 4 pm.
 All year round except monsoons.

-Elephant beach at Havelock is where all the water activities happen.
+Elephant Beach at Havelock Island is where all the water activities like scuba diving and snorkeling happen.
 You have the option of choosing a guided trek or exploring on your own, as the route is not too challenging.
 The trek typically starts around 8 AM when the temperature is moderate, allowing for a comfortable experience.
-After spending ample time at the beach, you can return by 1 PM.
+After spending ample time at the pristine beach and trying scuba diving, snorkeling or sea walking, you can return by 1 PM.

-Before reaching the beach, you’ll traverse approximately 300 meters of marshland and mangrove forest.
-This is a sight to behold and the unique patch will surely imprint in your mind!
-A guide will assist you throughout this part of the journey, ensuring a smooth path.
+Before reaching Elephant Beach, you’ll traverse approximately 300 meters of marshland and mangrove forest.
+This is a sight to behold and the unique patch will surely leave an imprint on your mind!
+A guide will assist you throughout this part of the journey, ensuring a smooth trek.
+When visiting Havelock, don’t miss out on this trek to Elephant Beach.

 Distance: 1.5 km